rezaaa/english-and-persian-lorem-ipsum/README.md

 =============================

-My thanks to brandonbeecroft for English Lorem Ipsum Sketch Plugin.
+My thanks to <a href="https://github.com/brandonbeecroft">brandonbeecroft</a> for English Lorem Ipsum Sketch Plugin.